12 Best California Road Trips for Outdoor Adventure Lovers

 Yosemite is famous for its dramatic rock formations and waterfalls.
 Some of the best Yosemite hiking trails highlights include:

-(1) The Mist Trail to the beautiful Vernal Falls, Emerald Pool and Nevada Falls; Or, if you can grab Half Dome Permits, you can hike the entire epic Half Dome trail, which is arguably one of the best hikes in the world.
-A good way to do this trail is by hiking UP Mist Trail and then hiking down the John Muir Trail (easier on your knees, plus its cool to hike on the iconic JMT Trail)
+(1) The Mist Trail to the beautiful Vernal Falls, Emerald Pool and Nevada Falls; Or, if you can grab Half Dome permits, you can hike the entire epic Half Dome trail, which is arguably one of the best hikes in the world.
+A good way to do this trail is by hiking up the Mist Trail and then hiking down the John Muir Trail, which is easier on your knees (plus its cool to hike on the iconic JMT Trail).

 (2) The Lower Yosemite Falls hike, a relatively easy 1-mile loop, with nice views over Yosemite Valley.